 In this study, we apply a global MHD model to infer the most likely configuration of the solar corona (and by extension, the inner heliosphere) that is consistent with the observations associated with the Maunder Minimum.
 In section 2, we review, re-analyze, and extend previous studies of the limited, and often indirect observations of the period between 1645 and 1715.
-Our purpose is not to argue for a particular interpretation, but to identify and assess possible interpretations and estimate their uncertainties, even if the best we can achieve is a qualitative assessment.
 In Section 3, we introduce a set of possible configurations of the photospheric magnetic field that may have existed during the Maunder minimum, and use them to drive MHD simulations.
 We describe our MHD formalism, paying particular attention to the unique aspects that make it applicable and relevant for studying the Maunder Minimum.
-In Section 4.4, we describe the model results and relate them to the 'observations, ' observations, allowing us to refute some configurations, whilst finding support for others.
+In Section 4.4, we describe the model results and relate them to the observations, allowing us to refute some configurations, whilst finding support for others.
 Finally, in Section 5 we summarize the main points of this study, and discuss the implications in terms of both understanding the Maunder Minimum and other periods of inactivity, the likelihood of future grand minima, and the possible correlation between such intervals and terrestrial climate.